yoctoalex/rseries-dmz/README.md

 # Setup Diagram

 The objective of this setup is to create a secure DMZ environment for the application using the F5 rSeries hardware platform that provides unprecedented level of performance and protection.
 The diagram below shows high-level components and their interactions.
 The setup includes two Data Centers, each has an origin pool that connects to the XC site installed in F5 rSeries.
-The XC site is connected to the BIG-IP where a Virtual server is configured.
-Our sample app Arcadia is inside the Virtual Server of the BIG-IP.
+The XC site is connected to the BIG-IP where a Virtual Server is configured.
+Our sample app Arcadia is inside the Virtual Server Pool of the BIG-IP.
 The application is protected by Web Application Firewall (WAF), DDoS Protection, Bot Protection, and API Discovery.

 ![rseris](./assets/rSeries-device.png)